Updated January 11, 2023

 In applying the rates on the accompanying rate sheets, rates for restricted funds are not directly comparable to rates for unrestricted operating funds.
 Rates on restricted funds are calculated based on qualifying expenditures and rates on operating funds are calculated as a percentage of revenue.
 Consider the following example.
 A restricted corporate grant or gift of $150 has an F&A rate of 50%. $100, 2/3rds of the grant or gift, is available for direct expenditure.
 The practice at the School of Medicine is to split the non-Federal F&A paid at 50% with the department.
 That means that $25, 1/6th, stays with the central unit of the School and $25, 1/6th, goes to the departmental entity that initially received the gift.
 Note that it is incorrect to say that 50% of the gift goes for overhead or F&A costs.
 Compare this to a rate of 20% of unrestricted revenue for a recharge center, which recovers facilities costs, and some central administrative costs, but does not recover departmental administrative costs.
 In our example, if $125 is received for services, $100 would be recovered for the direct services, and $25 would go to recovery of overhead costs (25/125=.20).
 Although the rate of 20% of revenue is a lower percentage, it does work similarly in recovery of central costs.

 From time to time, institutional resources are used to cost share sponsored projects.
 This happens at both the departmental and School level, but most of the time this is at the departmental level.
 At the School level, this can take the form of accepting less than published rates.
-The most common cases involve voluntary health agencies and foundations (VHA) where the VHA publishes a maximum that is lower than our rates.
-In cases where there is a published policy, uniformly applied, the Office of Sponsored Research Services has delegated authority to accept the lower VHA rate provided the rate is not less than 20% for laboratory based research, 8% for training grants, and 10% for other sponsored projects.
-Any reduction from the established rates must be personally approved by the Dean of the School.
+The most common cases involve voluntary health agencies and foundations (VHA) where the VHA publishes a maximum rate that is lower than our rates.
+In cases where there is a published policy, uniformly applied, the Office of Sponsored Research Services (OSRS) will accept the lower VHA rate when it is less than 20% for laboratory based research, 8% for training grants, and 10% for other sponsored projects.

 School of Medicine Resources